Implied Warranty of Habitability in PAAugust 15, 2012

 If you are tenant reading this, do NOT attempt to use one of these remedies without consulting an attorney FIRST.
 SERIOUS CONSEQUENCES may result if these remedies are done incorrectly.

-This post assumes the tenant has reached the point where the implied warranty of habitability has been triggered.
+This post assumes the tenant has reached the point where the implied warranty of habitability in PA has been triggered.
 The landlord has been notified, been provided with a reasonable opportunity to fix the problem, and has failed to resolve the issue.
 At this point, there are several remedies available to the tenant.

 Vacate the Premises: